lee0c/lee0c.github.io/pages/pricing.md

 permalink: pricing
 ---

-everything available is sliding scale, and negotiable on request.
+> everything available is sliding scale, and **negotiable on request. if you want art, I want to give you art.**

 ## commissions